-5.3.
-Which courses should you take?
+5.3 Which courses should you take?

-To qualify for progression to Year 2 you must pass at least eight courses (taking account of course weights).
+To qualify for progression to the MSc, or the award of PG Diploma, you must pass at least eight courses (taking account of course weights).
 Therefore you must ensure you are registered for at least eight courses (taking account of course weights).